aehrc/pathling/site/docs/fhirpath/functions.md

 Returns a collection containing only those elements in the input collection for which the `criteria` expression evaluates to `true`.
-Elements for which the expression evaluates to `false` or an empty collection will not be included in the result.
+Elements for which the expression evaluates to `false` or an empty collection will return an empty collection.

-The `$this` keyword is used within the criteria expression to refer to the item from the input collection currently under evaluation.
+The `$this` keyword can be used within the criteria expression to refer to the item from the input collection currently under evaluation.
+The context inside the arguments is also set to the current item, so paths from the root are assumed to be path traversals from the current element.

 Example:

 ```
-Patient.reverseResolve(Condition.subject).where($this.recordedDate > @1960).severity
+Patient.reverseResolve(Condition.subject).where(recordedDate > @1960).severity
 ```

 See also: